 My Inquiries practice has included work for the BBC in relation to the Pollard Review, the Independent Inquiry into Child Sexual Abuse (IICSA), for a Core Participant to the Grenfell Tower Inquiry and for two high profile, but confidential inquiries.

-I have also worked in the field of professional discipline, for several of the UK's key healthcare regulators.
+Prior to my inquest and inquiry experience, I worked in the field of professional discipline, for several of the UK's key healthcare regulators.
 I acted on behalf of those regulatory bodies to investigate and present fitness to practise cases involving allegations of incompetence, misconduct (including fraud and criminal offences) and dishonesty.
-Further, I have advised the police in respect of criminal prosecutions for gross negligence manslaughter and corporate manslaughter.
+I have also advised the police in respect of criminal prosecutions for gross negligence manslaughter and corporate manslaughter.

 Having worked directly with a number of clients, I'm delighted to have been described as a "real asset" and someone who has "demonstrated leadership skills and legal ability far above the years of her experience".
 I am immensely proud of the work I have been involved in to date and some of the outcomes we have been able to achieve, both for clients and for those impacted by the events under investigation.